 - New records added after the default value had been established will begin receiving the value upon creation.
 Existing records cannot retroactively receive the default value, it must be added manually through single or bulk edits.

-When setting up a new or editing an existing field, there is a text area box in the dialog window to enter a description.
+Description When setting up a new or editing an existing field, there is a text area box in the dialog window to enter a description.
 This area is a designated space to enter defining language for the field’s data information, meaning you can add instructions for what type of information to enter and how to enter it.
-The text would then appear when the cataloger hovers their cursor over the field label in the cataloging screen.
-The Description can be edited under the Field tab to be used across all cataloging screens, or you can edit the Description in each cataloging screen to provide specific instructions to specific catalogers.
+The text would then appear when the cataloger hovers their cursor over the field label in the cataloging form.
+The description can be edited under the Fields tab to be used across all cataloging forms, or you can edit the description in each cataloging form to provide specific instructions to specific catalogers.

-- Since field descriptions can be unique to a cataloging screen, if you edit the description in an existing field under the Fields tab, check that those changes have applied to the Cataloging Screens tab also if you want the field descriptions to be the same.
+- Since field descriptions can be unique to a cataloging form, if you edit the description in an existing field under the Fields tab, check that those changes have applied to the Cataloging Forms tab also if you want the field descriptions to be the same.

-Another step when setting up a new or editing an existing field is to designate the Position Number.
-The Position Number relates to the placement of the field in the asset panel’s column view, which can be re-arranged, but it is more importantly related to the default column order of the Excel template.
-If you or your catalogers anticipate working in Excel, creating a hierarchy or structure to the order of fields in this template can be defined through the Position Number.
-Leaving that field blank during new field set-up will prompt the system to apply a number starting at 1000 and higher to place the field at the bottom of the list, translating to the columns at the far end of the asset panel and Excel template.
+Position Another step when setting up a new or editing an existing field is to designate the position number.
+The position number relates to the placement of the field in the item panel’s column view, which can be re-arranged, but it is more importantly related to the default column order of the Excel template.
+If you or your catalogers anticipate working in Excel, creating a hierarchy or structure to the order of fields in this template can be defined through the position number.
+Leaving that field blank during new field set-up will prompt the system to apply a number starting at 1000, translating to the columns at the far end of the item panel and Excel template.

-The default behavior for fields are to always be editable.
-However, administrators can set up read-only fields in the cataloging screen so that different fields or entire screens may be rendered as read-only for different catalogers.
-Read-only fields appear gray in the cataloging screen and cannot be edited.
-When a cataloger is uploading Excel spreadsheets to create new or modify existing records, any fields that are read-only in their cataloging screens will not accept new or modified data.
+Read-Only Fields Fields by default are editable.
+However, administrators can set up read-only fields in the cataloging form so that different fields or entire forms may be rendered as read-only for different catalogers.
+Read-only fields appear gray in the cataloging form and cannot be edited.
+When a cataloger is uploading Excel spreadsheets to create new or modify existing records, any fields that are read-only in their cataloging forms will not accept new or modified data.

 To set a field as read-only:

-- If a cataloging screen does not already exist, add a new screen and add the appropriate fields.
+- If a cataloging form does not already exist, create a new one and add the appropriate fields.

-- Select the field intended as read-only and click Edit.
+- Select the field intended as read-only and select Edit.

 - In the edit window, uncheck the box for Editable, this will render the field as read-only.